OakwiseWhere the Money Goes

 Sinking Funds

-The car needs seven hundred dollars, there's a wedding in June, and Maya wants to see the ocean before she's thirty.
+A friend's getting married this fall, the laptop is on its way out, and Maya wants to see the ocean before she's thirty.
 None of it is an emergency.
 So why does it always land like one?

 Protect the Plan